ole-larsen/uploader/README.md

 # The files table stores the following information for each file:
+PostgreSQL Table Structure
+The service uses a PostgreSQL database to store file metadata.
+The table structure is defined as follows:
 ```
 id: Unique identifier of the file.
 name: Name of the file (must be unique).